euphoriatek/Pro2Store/README.md

 - Pull the repo onto your local machine. this will create a folder called "Pro2Store".
 - Download Joomla 4: https://downloads.joomla.org/ and unzip.
-- Copy the Joomla core files to the Pro2Store folder NOTE: Don't overwrite the files... click "Merge" if promtped
+- Copy the Joomla core files to the Pro2Store folder NOTE: Don't overwrite the files… click "Merge" if promtped
-- Install Joomla as usuall
+- Install Joomla as usual
 - Once installed, click "system >> discover".
 You should now see a list of all the Pro2Store plugins etc.
 - Select them all and click install